-This show-stopping cake is easy to prepare and makes a spectacular centrepiece.
+This show-stopping Coconut and Vanilla Naked Cake is easy to prepare and makes a spectacular centrepiece.
 Slice into the cake to reveal the beautiful coloured layers.

 Is it spring yet?
 I think so!
 After seemingly endless months of cold weather and gloomy skies, I am finally spotting glimpses of spring everywhere.